Our Holy Trinity Staff

 Vice-President: Emily Notari

 Secretary: Jennifer Yap

 Council Members: Matthew Brown, Kathy Crissey, Eliana Perez, Juan Perez, Raul Saona and Elizabeth Vihnanek

-The Church Council generally meets on the fourth Tuesday of every month beginning with dinner at 6:00pm and the meeting at 7:00pm.
+The Church Council generally meets on the fourth Tuesday of every month beginning at 7:00pm.
 Most council meetings are held in Redeemer Hall.

 Council meetings are open and members of Holy Trinity have privileges of voice at a regularly called meeting.